donEnno/hendecads/README.md

 - [x] Visually, find hydrophobic regions

 - [ ] Come up with a rule for Hendecadness
-	--> Gly/Pro should be low/constant

-- [ ] Blast on confirmed 11-repeats
+- [ ] Blast on confirmed hendecads

 - [ ] (Cluster Embeddings?)